Borderline Personality Treatment, Symptoms, Complications, Causes, Therapies and Medications

 - Recurrent suicidal behavior

 You may be experiencing one or more of the above symptoms daily.
-A person with borderline personality disorder will experience many of the symptoms listed above consistently throughout adulthood.
+A person with a borderline personality disorder will experience many of the symptoms listed above consistently throughout adulthood.

 You are extremely sensitive to rejection, reacting with anger and distress to mild separations.
 These fears of abandonment seem to be related to difficulties feeling emotionally connected to important people when they are physically absent, leaving the individual with Borderline Personality disorder feeling lost or worthless.